RakhithJK/dbeaver-dbeaver-wiki/Develop-in-Eclipse.md

     ![](images/development/eclipse/eclipse-project-hierarchy.png)

-14. If some modules build to fail (they will be marked with red cross) - update the Maven project
+14. If some modules failed to build (they will be marked with red cross) - update the Maven project

     ![](images/development/eclipse/eclipse-maven-update.png)